reader00/Ma-Notes/README.md

 Q: is there a compleate version?
 I mean the server that ready to use with CURD
 A: Ahhhh, lazy man.
 Yeah, i put it on `./src/done`.
 Just move it out

+Q: WHERE IS THE TAGS?
+A: Hah?
+Oh, tags.
+Yeah.
+Oohh......
+I forget it.
+Not necessary, the important thing is CRUD.
+KONOOOO DIODAAAAAAAAAAAAAAAAAAAAAAAA (Zener).

 _eaze peazy_